ljvmiranda921/vs-split/README.md

-# ⚔️ vs-split: a Python library for creating adversarial splits
+# ⚔️ vs-split: a library for creating adversarial splits

 Have you ever encountered a problem where **your model works well in your test set but doesn't perform well in the wild?**  It's likely because your test set does